Steve Henson

 Steven Michael Henson (born February 2, 1968) is an American basketball coach and former professional basketball player who is an assistant for Baylor University.
 He previously served as the head coach at the University of Texas at San Antonio (UTSA).
 He was selected by the Milwaukee Bucks in the second round (44th pick overall) of the 1990 NBA draft.
 He was an assistant basketball coach at the University of Oklahoma under his former college coach Lon Kruger.

 College career

 Henson played collegiately at Kansas State University, where he was named to the All-Big Eight Conference first team in 1989.
 He is Kansas State's all-time leader in assists, and remains in the top ten on the all-time NCAA career free throw percentage list, with a .900 mark.
 He was also a track and field decathlete at Kansas State.

+While at Kansas State, he was initiated into the Tau Kappa Epsilon (TKE) fraternity and was an active member in the chapter.

 Professional career

 In six seasons in the NBA, Henson played for the Bucks, Atlanta Hawks, Charlotte Hornets, Portland Trail Blazers, and Detroit Pistons.
 During his NBA career, Henson appeared in 238 games and averaged 3.1 points per game.